 Catholic social teaching inspires and guides how we are to live and work in the world.
 In this principle, Option for the Poor, Jesus tells us to give special care to those who are most in need.
 He reminds us of our Christian duty to give a voice to those who are unheard and to help those who are most vulnerable.

 Encounter the Singh Family

 Fighting between armed forces made life in Cumbitara, Colombia, dangerous for Maria and her family-so dangerous that 8 years ago they were forced to relocate.
 They left their home one morning with nothing but a suitcase of clothes.

-Learn more about CRS’ work in Colombia.
+Learn more about CRS’ work in India.